kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 ^^^^^^^^^^^^^^^^^

-The collection-deposition system uses two sets of linear actuators to control movement along with a drive motor for the collection system, and a drive motor for the depostition system.
+The collection-deposition system uses two sets of linear actuators to control movement along with a drive motor for the collection system, and a drive motor for the deposition system.
 The collection system has end stop sensors and encoder information from the linear actuators to determine their position.
 The deposition system has load sensors in the form of pressure sensors under the collection bin to monitor how much material is collected.
 The collection has current sensors to monitor to measure the work load of